Join our week of action, working together to halve food waste by 2030

 Around a third of the food produced globally is lost or wasted and it’s having a real impact on climate change, contributing 8–10% of total man-made greenhouse gas (GHG) emissions.

 That is why Love Food Hate Waste dedicate a whole week of action to raising awareness of the environmental consequences of wasting food, and promoting activities that help to reduce the amount of food we waste.

-We proudly collaborated with some of the UK's leading businesses and organisations to deliver Food Waste Action Week in 2021.
+We proudly collaborated with some of the UK's leading businesses and organisations to deliver our first Food Waste Action Week in 2021.
 Read more about the success of Food Waste Action Week 2021, or watch our video.

 Food Waste Action Week 2022 - what can we achieve together?

 The aim of Food Waste Action Week is to create lasting change that helps to deliver the UN Sustainable Development Goal of halving global food waste by 2030.

 After an incredible response to the first-ever Week in 2021, plans are already taking shape for Food Waste Action Week 2022 (7-13 March 2022) and the ambition is that, this time Food Waste Action Week goes global!